Doctor’s Review of Picamilon: How Universal Is It?

 IL: Can the drug help with vertigo and tinnitus?

-AV: Vertigo and tinnitus…These are symptoms which are present in a large range of illnesses including inner ear infections, diseases of the vestibular apparatus.
+AV: Vertigo and tinnitus…These are symptoms that are present in a large range of illnesses including inner ear infections, diseases of the vestibular apparatus.
 These symptoms can also appear in cases of encephalopathy and atherosclerosis.
-This drug is indicated for use as part of a complex treatment for these disorders.
+This drug is indicated for use as part of complex treatment for these disorders.

 IL: Why do athletes take Picamilon?